rliebz/tusk/README.md

 tusk --install-completion zsh
 ```

-Completions can be uninstalled as well with the `--uninstall-completion` flag.
+Completions can be uninstalled with the `--uninstall-completion` flag.

 ### Usage